-Mulch is, more or less, an underappreciated jewel in your garden.
-So choosing the right mulch colors to blend in or contrast your exterior, plants, or bloom is vital.
+Mulch is, more or less, an underappreciated jewel in gardens.
+So choosing the right mulch colors for your plants, or exterior is vital.

 In this article, you will find:

 Everything You Need to Know About Choosing the Best Mulch Colors for Your Garden |FAQs

 Brown mulch is a fresh touch to any garden, primarily because of how well it highlights both bright and dark-colored plants.

 While brown color mulch is perfect for smaller areas, its luster is short-lived and lasts for a season at most.
 But it is still an excellent mulch color for any garden as it blends well with most shades of green.